Skip to main content

 tip

 The dlt.sources.incremental instance provides start_out_of_range and end_out_of_range attributes which are set when the resource yields an element with a higher/lower cursor value than the initial or end values.
-If you do not want dlt to stop processing automatically and instead to handle such events yourself, do not specify row_order:
+If you do not want dlt to stop processing automatically and instead want to handle such events yourself, do not specify row_order:

 @dlt.transformer(primary_key="id")